cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 This is an outline of issues with specific clients.

+## Java Edition Alpha v1.1.2_01

+Same as Java Edition Alpha v1.1.0.

+This version can't be distinguished from Java Edition Alpha v1.1.0, resulting in plots made in this version showing incorrectly on plot info.

+This version has sneaking but isn't shown to other players.

+## Java Edition Alpha v1.1.2

+Same as Java Edition Alpha v1.1.0.

+This version can't be distinguished from Java Edition Alpha v1.1.0, resulting in plots made in this version showing incorrectly on plot info.

+This version has sneaking but isn't shown to other players.

+## Java Edition Alpha v1.1.1

+Same as Java Edition Alpha v1.1.0.

+This version can't be distinguished from Java Edition Alpha v1.1.0, resulting in plots made in this version showing incorrectly on plot info.

+This version has sneaking but isn't shown to other players.

+## Java Edition Alpha v1.1.0

+Creating a double slab above a single slab causes a temporary visual error.

+Torches, Levers, & Buttons placed on non-supporting block change direction client-side or use illegal blockstates.
+This is fixed on rejoin.

+Chests and Furnaces will change their direction client-side.
+If not surrounded by blocks it always faces north.
+This is not fixed on rejoin.

 ## Java Edition Alpha v1.0.17_04

 Same as Java Edition Alpha v1.0.17_02.